How to host this Christmas

 A sofa bed is always a good investment, especially since they’ve evolved in leaps and bounds and can now provide a decent night’s sleep.
 There are hundreds to choose from, from click-clack designs that go from sofa to sleep space in one easy move, to more traditional beds.

 Provide your guests with a little extra comfort and cover the foam mattress with a fitted sheet, then shake out a coverless duvet from The Fine Bedding Company.
-Et voilà, your guest bed is ready to go in the time it would take to phone a taxi.
-We'd also add a well-placed side table or pouffe to the setup – perfect to house a glass of water and personal belongings.
+We’d also add a well-placed side table or pouffe to the setup – perfect to house a glass of water and personal belongings.

 Treat guests to natural linen bedding, which is super soft and needs little – if any – ironing.
 Try a deep shade, such as forest green or inky blue, to transform your day space for sleep.